-Skiing the Andes: A First-Timer's Planning Guide
+Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 Is South America Worth It for Skiing?

 Yes — but with realistic expectations.
 South American ski resorts are not the Alps.
 They're smaller, the infrastructure is less polished, and the overall resort experience is rawer.
-But they offer things no European or North American resort can match: skiing in the Northern Hemisphere's off-season, dramatically uncrowded slopes, Andean scenery that looks like another planet, and (in Argentina) prices that make European skiing look absurd.
+But they offer things no European or North American resort can match: skiing in the Northern Hemisphere's off-season, dramatically uncrowded slopes, Andean scenery that looks like another planet, and (in Argentina) prices that make European skiing look expensive.

 If you're a skier who's done the Alps and the Rockies and wants something genuinely different, South America delivers.
 If you've never skied outside North America and want a smooth, frictionless experience, the Alps might be a better first international ski trip.
 But if you're adventurous, flexible, and willing to trade polish for character, the Andes won't disappoint.